 03 of 09

 Casement windows are those that crank open horizontally on hinges mounted on one side at the top and bottom.
 One side remains stationary, while the other side of the window pivots open like a door.
-They are very common windows, second only to double-hungs in their popularity.
+They are very common windows, second only to double-hung windows in their popularity.

-Uses: Casement windows have slightly more modern style than double-hung windows, and when properly positioned they can be very useful for catching and directing cooling breezes into the home.
+Casement windows have slightly more modern style than double-hung windows, and when properly positioned, they can be very useful for catching and directing cooling breezes into the home.

 - Casement windows are good when you want to "scoop" cooling outside air into the house.

-- Casement windows tend to be securer against intruders—the open space is fairly narrow when the windows are open.
+- Casement windows tend to be relatively secure against intruders—the open space is fairly narrow when the windows are open.

 - When fully extended, casement windows can be broken off by strong winds.

 - Mechanical cranking mechanisms are subject to wear and have a high failure rate.

 - Casement windows do not qualify as egress windows unless they are quite large.

 04 of 09

 Awning windows operate in exactly the same way as casement windows—with mechanical cranks that open and close them.
 Awning windows, though, open from the bottom when cranked, with the top edge fixed in place while the bottom pivots outward and up.

 They are frequently used in low-level windows where intruders might be a problem, or in wet climates where you want to open windows even when it is raining.
 Small awning windows are often used in the basement or in below-grade applications.